MNeMoNiCuZ/FramePack-Batch/README.md

 - Extract prompts from image metadata (optional)
 - Works in both high and low VRAM environments
 - Skip files that already have generated videos
-- Final videos will be copied to the input folder, matching the same name as the input image

 ## Requirements